 Signal Monitoring

-Signal monitoring of the MF Transmission Service serves the proof that the functionalities of the transmission service have been fulfilled.
+Signal monitoring of the MF Transmission Service serves to prove that the functionalities of the transmission service have been fulfilled.
 A successful provision of DGNSS augmentation signals via MF radio channel is basic condition for the applicability of DGNSS service.
 The signal monitoring of MF transmission service can be done considering following performance parameters of received MF signals:

 signal strength (SS),